-Which is why, every year the Cash For Kids ‘Mission Christmas’ appeal invites people to buy one extra gift alongside their Christmas shopping, that can be given to a disadvantaged local child to make their Christmas morning special.
+Every year the Cash For Kids ‘Mission Christmas’ appeal invites people to buy one extra gift alongside their Christmas shopping, that can be given to a disadvantaged local child to make their Christmas morning special.

 Radio Aire need as many people as possible to take part, to make this the best year yet for disadvantaged families in our region.
 To help you simply need to:

-- Buy one extra gift, suitable for a child or young person aged 0-18 years.
+Buy one extra gift, suitable for a child or young person aged 0-18 years.

-- Drop your gift off at one of the many drop off point across Leeds before the 17th December.
+Drop your gift off at one of the many drop off point across Leeds before the 17th December.
 You can find details of the collection points here.

-- Please be aware, gifts must be new and should not be wrapped.
+Please be aware, gifts must be new and should not be wrapped.